Aug 27, 2020

 GREG WARNER: It's hard to tell.
 It has been reported that this Ethiopian anti-terrorism task force will wage social media attacks by getting people to send messages on its behalf.

-ANANYA SORI: It was an anti-terrorism task force are the ones that send these kind of message.
+ANANYA SORI: People in the anti-terrorism task force are the ones that send these kind of message.

 GREG WARNER: And were they threatening?